productinfo/libsodium-neon/README.md

 npm install
 ```

-Afterwards the project will be built.
-For re-building run:
+Afterwards you need to build the project:

 ```bash
 neon build